jvs/exemplary/README.md

 This way you can:

-* thoroughly test your examples
+* thoroughly test your examples.
-* keep examples and tests together in the same file
+* keep examples and tests together in the same file.
-* hide the tests so that they don't detract from the documentation
+* hide the tests so that they don't detract from the documentation.

-Taken to the extreme, you could view all of your unit tests as part of your documentation, and structure them this way.
+Taken to the extreme, you could treat all of your unit tests as part of your documentation, and structure them this way.